Georgia Tech won't require students to wear masks on campus. Faculty aren't happy - KEYT | KCOY

 A 21-year-old student at Penn State — which plans to allow students to return in the fall — died of respiratory failure from coronavirus complications last month, the university said.

-Paul Kellerman, an English professor at Penn State University, wrote in Esquire last week that he shuddered at the thought of teaching in a room full of asymptomatic spreaders.
+Paul M. Kellermann, an English professor at Penn State University, wrote in Esquire last week that he shuddered at the thought of teaching in a room full of asymptomatic spreaders.

 “And students being students will do what students have always done: congregate in packs, drink heavily, and comingle,” he wrote.

-Note: Correction: An earlier version of this story misspelled the last name of Paul M. Kellermann.